 SECTION C408

-SYSTEM COMMISSIONING
+MAINTENANCE INFORMATION AND SYSTEM COMMISSIONING

 C408.1 General.
-A building commissioning process led by a certified commissioning professional shall be completed for mechanical systems in Section C403, service water heating systems in Section C404, electrical power and lighting systems in Section C405 and energy metering in Section C409.
+A building commissioning process led by a certified commissioning professional and functional testing requirements shall be completed for mechanical systems in Section C403, service water heating systems in Section C404, electrical power and lighting systems in Section C405 and energy metering in Section C409.

 Exception: Buildings, or portions thereof, which are exempt from Sections C408.2 through C408.6 may be excluded from the commissioning process.